Jungle-by/raw-gadget/README.md

 ## Learning materials

-See the rest of this README for the general information and the set up instructions for Raw Gadget.
+See the rest of this README for the general information and the setup instructions for Raw Gadget.

 See the [Fuzzing USB with Raw Gadget](https://docs.google.com/presentation/d/1sArf2cN5tAOaovlaL3KBPNDjYOk8P6tRrzfkclsbO_c/edit?usp=sharing) talk [[video](https://www.youtube.com/watch?v=AT3PQjKxa_c)] for details about the Linux Host and Gadget USB subsystems and Raw Gadget.